Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Where exactly is Bodrum located?

-Bodrum is located on the southwestern Aegean coast of Türkiye, Bodrum is located in the province of Muğla, about 700 kilometers southwest of Istanbul.
+Bodrum is located on the southwestern Aegean coast of Turkey, in the province of Muğla, about 700 kilometers southwest of Istanbul.
 The peninsula juts westward into the Aegean Sea, directly opposite the Greek island of Kos.
-Contrary to popular belief, Bodrum is not located in the Aegean Sea. not not on the Turkish Riviera (that is the region around Antalya further east), but in the Aegean Sea.
+Contrary to popular belief, Bodrum is not on the Turkish Riviera (that's the region around Antalya further east), but rather in the Aegean Sea.

 What are the main tourist attractions in Bodrum?

-The top sights are: Bodrum Castle (St. Peter's Castle, 1402) with the Museum of Underwater Archaeology, the Mausoleum of Halicarnassus (one of the Seven Wonders of the Ancient World), which Old Town with bazaar and Cumhuriyet Caddesi, as well as the Yalıkavak Marina in the northwest of the peninsula.
-Among the bays, Gümüşlük, Göltürkbükü, Bitez and Türkbükü are the most worth seeing.
+The top sights include: Bodrum Castle (St. Peter's Castle, 1402) with its Museum of Underwater Archaeology, the Mausoleum at Halicarnassus (one of the Seven Wonders of the Ancient World), the old town with its bazaar and Cumhuriyet Caddesi, and the Yalıkavak Marina in the northwest of the peninsula.
+Among the bays, Gümüşlük, Göltürkbükü, Bitez, and Türkbükü are the most picturesque.

 When is the best time to travel to Bodrum?